Sequential Network Design: Appendix A: Proofs

 The first inequality follows from Lemma \ref{lem:convexity}, the proof of which is given by \cite{Sun2023}'s Lemma A.2.
-Combining this inequality and Claim \ref{claim:convex}, we know that, even if we allow for weighted networks, it is without loss of optimality to restrict to the set of unweighted network sequences $S$ in pinning down the solution to the optimization problem. $\Box $
+Combining this inequality with Claim \ref{claim:convex}, we conclude that, even if we allow for weighted networks, it is without loss of optimality to restrict to the set of unweighted network sequences $S$ in solving the optimization problem. $\Box$